-• To inform staff of service to be delivered and escalation routes. • To deliver services to Specification according to need.
-To manage unforeseen situations, and emergencies • To invoice KCC according to the individual's details. • To analyse current and future service provision via KPI data • To ensure safe working practice via monitoring of training, DBS collection, registration and insurances.
-Information will be shared with the Commissioner of the Service, the Regulator, the NHS/CCG and Ambulance Trust where and when necessary in a timely and legitimate manner, obtaining consent where required.
-Due to the nature of the data collected, GDPR compliance will also be appended to any contract management schedules.
-Type of Personal Data Personal and sensitive data required includes: Information on Service recipients: name, address, date of birth, NHS details, social care identification number, NI number, telephone number, medical conditions and assistance needs, key safe information as needed, next of kin information, risk assessment information.
-Categories of Data Service users/Individuals/Residents/Clients - the person using the service Subject Next of Kin or Carer to the person using the service.
-Contact details of Accommodation manager or Key worker (where client is in a residential or nursing accommodation setting) Witness and Investigation information in relation to complaint, safeguarding and criminal investigations (may include photographic evidence) Plan for return and Retention of data as per 'Contract particulars' in the Terms and Conditions destruction of the Data once the Processing is Or Retention as required by legislation or regulatory bodies, complete UNLESS whichever period is the greatest. requirement under union Storage, Transfer and Destruction of data as per Data Protection Act Information Governance - general responsibilities section of or member state law to the Contract Terms and Conditions preserve that type of On early termination of contract all data to be returned to Kent County Council as per section 'recovery upon termination' within Data the Contract Terms and Conditions.
+Information on Service recipients: name, address, date of birth, Type of Personal Data Personal and sensitive data required includes: Information on Service recipients: name, address, date of birth, NHS details, social care identification number, NI number, telephone number, medical conditions and assistance needs, key Cotogorios of Data safe information as needed, next of kin information, risk assessment information.
+Categories of Data Subject Service users/Individuals/Residents/Clients - the person using the service Next of Kin or Carer to the person using the service.
+Contact details of Accommodation manager or Key worker (where client is in a residential or nursing accommodation setting) Witness and Investigation information in relation to complaint, safeguarding and criminal investigations (may include photographic evidence) Plan for return and photographic evidence) Retention of data as per 'Contract particulars' in the Terms and Plan for return and destruction of the Data photographic evidence) Retention of data as per 'Contract particulars' in the Terms and Conditions photographic evidence) Retention of data as per 'Contract particulars' in the Terms and Conditions Or Retention as required by legislation or regulatory bodies, destruction of the Data photographic evidence) Retention of data as per 'Contract particulars' in the Terms and Conditions destruction of the Data once the Processing is photographic evidence) Retention of data as per 'Contract particulars' in the Terms and Conditions Or Retention as required by legislation or regulatory bodies, whichever period is the greatest.
+Storage, Transfer and Destruction of data as per Data Protection Act Information Governance - general responsibilities section of destruction of the Data once the Processing is complete UNLESS photographic evidence) Retention of data as per 'Contract particulars' in the Terms and Conditions Or Retention as required by legislation or regulatory bodies, whichever period is the greatest.
+Storage, Transfer and Destruction of data as per Data Protection